mskold-ab/www-mskold-com/security/security.md

 **Multi-factor authentication**
 MFA is required on all internal systems listed above.
-Access reviews: Access grants are revoked promptly upon role change or offboarding and reviewed on a yearly cadance.
+Access reviews: Access grants are revoked promptly upon role change or offboarding and reviewed on a yearly cadence.

 **Formal policies**
-We maintain documented Information Security, Privacy & Data Protection, Risk Assessment, Secure Development, and Business Continuity policies, reviewed on a yearly cadance.
+We maintain documented Information Security, Privacy & Data Protection, Risk Assessment, Secure Development, and Business Continuity policies, reviewed on a yearly cadence.

 ## Common questions